phantomdiorama/writingvim/README.md

-There are *thousands* of colorschemes  available for vim, but there are surprisingly few decent ones for light mode (which I find better for writng).
+There are *thousands* of colorschemes  available for vim, but there are surprisingly few decent ones for light mode (which I find better for writing).
 Here are some good light themes:

 - [Lucius](https://github.com/jonathanfilip/vim-lucius)
 - [Pencil](https://github.com/preservim/vim-colors-pencil)